mmoessler/illustration-statistical-concepts/README.md

 This repository contains the implementation of a learning module with interactive illustrations of statistical concepts.

-### Subject - What?
+### Subject of the learning module (What?)

-The focus is the sampling properties of different estimators for the parameters of different statistical models.
+The focus of the learning module is the sampling properties of different estimators for the parameters of different statistical models.

-Starting point is the specification of the data generating process (DGP) based on a statistical model and the choice of an estimator to estimate the parameters of the statistical model.
+Starting point is (1) the specification of the data generating process (DGP) based on a statistical model of interest and (2) the choice of an estimator to estimate the parameters of the statistical model of interest.

-Based on simulation studies the effect of various changes to the DGP, e.g., an increasing sample size $N$, on the sampling properties of different estimators are analyzed and illustrated.
+Based on simulation studies the effect of various changes to the DGP, e.g., increasing sample size $N$, on the sampling properties of different estimators are analyzed and illustrated.

-### Method - How?
+### Method/implementation of the learning module (How?)

-To allow for a interactive and immediate user experience it is useful to seperate the simulation study and the interactive presentation of the simulation results.
+For an interactive and immediate user experience it is useful to seperate the simulation study and the interactive presentation of the simulation results.

-This two-step procedure allows also for a flexibel implementation.
+This two-step procedure allows also a flexibel implementation.
 I.e., the simulation studies can be conducted with any software such as *R*, *python*, etc. and the interactive presentation of the results can be achieved using basic web development languages such as `.html`, `.css` and `js`.

 Simmulation study and illustration/reporting of the simulation results